flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

 bunzip2 flatcar_production_qemu_image.img.bz2</pre>
     </div>
     <div class="tab-pane" id="edge-create">
       <p>The Edge channel includes bleeding-edge features with the newest versions of the Linux kernel, systemd and other core packages.
 Can be highly unstable.
-The current version is Flatcar Linux {{site.edge-channel}}.</p>
+The current version is Flatcar Container Linux {{site.edge-channel}}.</p>
       <p>We start by downloading the most recent disk image:</p>
       <pre>
 mkdir -p /var/lib/libvirt/images/flatcar-linux